A novel role of the hippo signalling pathway during asymmetric cell division

 Dirigida por:

-1. Ana Carmena Cruz Director/a
+1. Ana Carmena de la Cruz Director/a

 Universidad de defensa: Universidad Miguel Hernández de Elche